viper-adnan/Warez/README.md

 * All people which are involved in the piracy & netsec scene or created forums to talk about such topics.

 ### Donations
-I do not accept any donations or add a nsorship button for this repository.
-It should be free for anyone and should not be influenced by specific groups/people or organizations.
+I do not accept any donations or add sponsorship button into this repository.
+The information should be free for anyone and should not be influenced by specific groups/people or organizations.

 ### What **does not** belong on this list? (see [code of conduct](https://github.com/CHEF-KOCH/Warez/blob/master/CODE_OF_CONDUCT.md))
 * Illegal programs (cracks, keygens etc.) or direct links to copyright protected material.